 That's why we've introduced introspection caching.

-By default, every data source is introspected exactly once.
+By default, during development every remote data source is introspected exactly once.
 The result is cached in the

 When caching is enabled, if a cache entry is found for a data source, it's always used instead of introspecting the data source again.
 Cache is optional and might be turned off globally using the